cds-snc/gcds-examples/starter-apps/README.md

 Each starter includes:

 - Basic layout and routing
-- Integration with our design system
+- Integration with the GC Design System
 - Sample components and usage
 - Linting, formatting, and recommended tooling setup